About this course

 There is a growing need in the construction industry for professionals who understand the management and business aspects of running a company, as well as the technology and project management of building.
-Our BSc(Hons) Construction Management is aimed at those working in the industry as well as students wanting to develop the knowledge and skills to succeed in this area.
+This course is aimed at those working in the industry as well as students wanting to develop the knowledge and skills to succeed in this area.

 Through a blend of theory and practice, you will learn how to effectively manage the construction process to meet client needs within legal, economic and environmental constraints.
 Recognised for its innovative multi-disciplinary approach, the course encourages students to work in teams across professional areas.
 This reflects modern industry demands and provides a broader perspective.